French Open: Iga Swiatek beats Elena Rybakina and extends her bid for a 4th title in a row

 What happened in the last set between Swiatek and Rybakina in Paris?

-She faced three break points while trailing 3-2 but escaped from that predicament.
-After earning a break to lead 4-3, though, Swiatek gave it right back, double-faulting to allow Rybakina to make it 4-all.
+Swiatek faced three break points while trailing 3-2 but escaped from that predicament.
+After breaking to lead 4-3, Swiatek double-faulted to make it 4-all.

-In the next game, Swiatek appeared to have a break for a 5-4 edge when, on break point, Rybakina's second serve was ruled a fault.
+In the next game, Swiatek appeared to have a break for a 5-4 edge when Rybakina's second serve was ruled a fault.
 But chair umpire Kader Nouni overruled the line judge's out call.
 When Swiatek told him Rybakina didn't argue about the original ruling, Nouni replied: "It's my responsibility to check it."

-It was one of several disputed calls in the third, and Rybakina eventually held there, and Swiatek held for 5-all, then claimed the last two games.
-When the match ended on her forehand winner, Swiatek yelled, rocked back on her heels and put her fist to her chest.
+Said Swiatek: “I just refocused immediately.
+It wasn’t such a big deal for me.”

 Howard Fendrich has been the AP's tennis writer since 2002.
 Find his stories here: https://apnews.com/author/howard-fendrich.
 More AP tennis: https://apnews.com/hub/tennis